zenyuk/fc-retrieval/docs/docs/reputation.md

 Message | Action | Reputation Change
 --------|--------|------------------
 List of Single CID Group Publish Request / List of Single CID Group Publish Response / List of Single CID Group Publish Response Acknowledgement | Response message is returned in response to request | +1000
- | No response message is returned in response to request | 0
-CID Group Publish | A CID Group Publish message is received | +0 CID Group Publish to DHT / CID Group Publish Acknowledgement | A CID Group Publish to DHT is received | +0 Detecting Retrieval Providers not delivering content | Payments proxying through Gateway for content | +1
- | Payments proxying through Gateway for content stop after first payment | -10
-A Retrieval Client has requested CID Offer for Piece CID published using standard publishing | Each time a CID Offer is requested that was published by the Retrieval Provider with standard publishing | +3
+-|\sNo response message is returned in response to request | 0 CID Group Publish | A CID Group Publish message is received | +0 CID Group Publish to DHT / CID Group Publish Acknowledgement | A CID Group Publish to DHT is received | +0 Detecting Retrieval Providers not delivering content | Payments proxying through Gateway for content | +1 -|\sPayments proxying through Gateway for content stop after first payment | -10 A Retrieval Client has requested CID Offer for Piece CID published using standard publishing | Each time a CID Offer is requested that was published by the Retrieval Provider with standard publishing | +3
- | Each time a CID Offer is requested that was published by the Retrieval Provider with DHT publishing, and this Gateway has the CID Offer in its cache | +3
+-|\sEach time a CID Offer is requested that was published by the Retrieval Provider with DHT publishing, and this Gateway has the CID Offer in its cache | +3
- | Each time a CID Offer is requested that was published by the Retrieval Provider with DHT publishing, and the CID Offer is being fetched from a remote Gateway via DHT Discovery | +3
+-|\sEach time a CID Offer is requested that was published by the Retrieval Provider with DHT publishing, and the CID Offer is being fetched from a remote Gateway via DHT Discovery | +3
- | No requests for Piece CIDs hosted by this Retrieval Provider in the past 5 minutes | -1
+-|\sNo requests for Piece CIDs hosted by this Retrieval Provider in the past 5 minutes | -1

 **Table 25.** Retrieval Gateway’s reputation score changes for Retrieval Providers